Issues & Articles

-Submit Paper Article Application & Process Charge (APC) Article Submission Guide (New) Author Guidelines Ethics Policy Copyright Policy and License Terms Plagiarism Detection Layout Template (New) Call For Papers (Foreign Scholars Outside of Turkey) Extended English Abstract Guide BMIJ Response Letter Form Help Videos
+Submit Paper SUBMISSION APPLICATION TEMPLATE BMIJ Journal Payment Page Article Submission Guide (New) BMIJ Author Form Author Guidelines Peer-Review (Double Blind) Ethics Policy Copyright Policy and License Terms Plagiarism Detection Layout Template (New) Extended English Abstract Guide BMIJ Response Letter Form APA 6 Rules

 - Submit Paper